Raghuveer22/AdobeHackathon/docs/exception.md

 5. Stores the exception data in the dictionary using the file name as the key.
 6. Writes the exception data to a JSON file using the `write_master_data_to_json` function.
 7. Logs the completion of the exception handling.

-Please note that the functionality of the scripts may depend on other modules or functions not provided in the code snippets you have shared.
-Ensure that all necessary dependencies and libraries are installed and referenced properly in your project.